wp-cli/handbook/commands/core/update.md

 # wp core update

-Update WordPress to a newer version.
+Updates WordPress to a newer version.

 Defaults to updating WordPress to the latest version.